magerton/ec2-for-R-and-julia/README.md

     + After connecting to remote instance, set a password on the remote machine so that the RDP can log in `sudo setpasswd [yourname]`
     + Open Remote Desktop Connection (search for mstsc.exe on Windows) & log in to `localhost:[LOCALPORT]`
     + To be able to reconnect to the same desktop, see <http://c-nergy.be/blog/?p=5305> and <https://askubuntu.com/questions/133343/how-do-i-set-up-xrdp-session-that-reuses-an-existing-session>.
 Basically, the idea is to edit the xrdp ini file to allow this.
 Run `sudo [gedit/pico/vim] /etc/xrdp/xrdp.ini` and change section `[xrdp1]` where it says `port=-1` to `port=ask-1`.
 When logging in for the first time, leave the port as `-1` and note the port number you get (will default to `5910`).
 Then on subsquent logins, change the port to whater the previous one was (I it *should* default to `5910`).
 Sessions seem to persist even when the SSH tunnel is closed.
-- Install the gnome terminal `sudo apt-get gnome-terminal`, or something better than the `xcfe` terminal.
+- Install the gnome terminal `sudo apt-get install gnome-terminal`, or something better than the `xcfe` terminal.
 This should swap out automatically if you open a new terminal window
+- Install unzip (at least if on Azure): `sudo apt-get install unzip` so that Julia can build `HttpParser` for Atom
 - Fix tab-completion by following <https://www.starnet.com/xwin32kb/tab-key-not-working-when-using-xfce-desktop/>
 - Install Firefox using `sudo apt-get install firefox`
 - Installing Atom